4 ways to ensure a successful trade show

 - Gather qualified leads, not just names in a fishbowl.

 Set up your booth and offerings in such a way to encourage interaction and engagement.
 Giving attendees a chance to inspect or try your product and other scenarios where you have an actual conversation with people will help you weed out those who have no intention of becoming a customer and save you time later.
 A few dozen good prospects beat a basket full of business cards any day.

 - Hire a PR firm to help you.

 Trade shows provide an excellent way to highlight your product and increase visibility for your brand with prospects that are already interested in your industry.
 In fact, more than 70 percent of attendees are top decision-makers at their companies.
 It’s important to get it right.

 Let Axia Public Relations help you get the most out of your trade show participation.
 We will help you stand out, exhibit clear messages and ensure trade show success.
-To learn more, contact us or download our free e-book Maximizing Your Public Relations Investment.
+To learn more, contact us or download our e-book Maximizing Your Public Relations Investment.